skyizwhite/ningle-fbr/README.md

 # ningle-fbr (WIP)

-Plugin for [ningle](https://github.com/fukamachi/ningle) and [jingle](https://github.com/dnaeon/cl-jingle) to enable file-based routing
+An utility for [ningle](https://github.com/fukamachi/ningle) and [jingle](https://github.com/dnaeon/cl-jingle) to enable file-based routing

 # What is file-based routing?